5 Card Draw

 Drawing

-Once the pre-draw betting round is completed, the players make their draws.
+Once the pre-draw betting round is complete, the players make their draws.
 The draw starts with the player to the left of the dealer button and moves clockwise around the table.
 Players can discard and draw as many cards as they’d like from their hand.
-However, most casinos do not allow players to draw five consecutive cards from the deck, so if a player wishes to draw five, they will initially be given four cards.
-Then, the dealer will complete the draws for all other players before giving the initial player their fifth card.
+However, most casinos don’t allow players to draw five consecutive cards from the deck.
+If a player wishes to draw five cards, they are typically given four first.
+The dealer then completes the draws for all other players before giving the initial player their fifth card.

 Before the draw begins, the dealer will “burn” (discard) the top card.
-This is only done at the start of the draw and is not done before each player draws.
-When drawing, you can tell the dealer how many cards you wish to draw, or you can just slide the cards over to the dealer, making it clear how many there are.
-You must give your cards to the dealer before you receive any additional cards, and the cards you discard must remain face down at all times.
-If you do not wish to discard any cards from your hand, you have the option of “standing pat,” which moves the drawing option to the next player.
-You can tell the dealer that you’re pat or signal it by tapping the table.
+This is done only at the start of the draw and is not repeated before each player draws.
+When drawing, players may either tell the dealer the number of cards they wish to draw or place the cards to be discarded face down on the table, making the number clear.
+Players must hand over their discarded cards before receiving new ones, and the discarded cards must remain face down at all times.
+If a player does not wish to discard any cards, they can “stand pat” by signaling this to the dealer (e.g., tapping the table).

 Post 1st Draw